PoCInnovation/Workshops/software/17.gRPC/README.md

 - Then, you must bind the address `localhost:3000` to the server.
 Tips: use `bindAsync` to add a `console.log` in the callback.

-- Finally, start the server.
+- Finally, start the server (still in the constructor).

 ## Step 5 - The client